demtej/MagicLayout/README.md

 ![Screenshot iOS](https://i.imgur.com/4SwxgK9.png))

-In few lines you could add a centered custom view in a superview with padding! 😱
+In a few lines you could add a centered custom view in a superview with padding! 😱

-##  💪  Let's the example code talks...
+##  💪  Let's the example code talk...

 ```swift